bushfireio/pages/terms-enterprise.md

 50. (Governing law and Jurisdiction): This Agreement is governed by the laws in force in the Australian Capital Territory, Australia the parties submit to the exclusive jurisdiction of the Supreme Court of the Australian Capital Territory to decide any dispute between them in relation to this Agreement.

 ## Schedule 1.
-Services and Services Fee
+Available Services and Available Usage

 | **Services**                  | **Service Description**                                                                                                                                          |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |